 Mr. Luqman Ahmad joined the Institute for Marine Mammal Studies in May 2008 as a Project Manager.
 He oversees the IT systems, assists senior management in strategic decision-making, procures goods and services, writes binding contracts, and participates in budget planning and construction audits.
 He has undergraduate degree in Economics from Queen’s University, Kingston, Ontario and masters degree in Economics from University of British Columbia, Vancouver, British Columbia.
 In addition, he holds a Financial Risk Manager designation from Global Association of Risk Professionals.

-Ms. Katherine Burton is an Associate Marine Mammal Trainer and Rescue and Rehab specialist at the Institute.
+Ms. Katherine Burton is a Marine Mammal Trainer and Rescue and Rehab specialist at the Institute.
 She has a B.S. degree in Marine Biology from the Florida Institute of Technology.
 Ms. Burton has completed three different marine mammal internships where she learned about a variety of marine mammal species.
 She focused on learning the basic concepts of training along with how to care for marine mammals.
 She also spent three years volunteering in the animal care department at The Brevard Zoo while still in college.
 After graduating from college, Ms. Burton worked as a zookeeper at the Brevard Zoo.
 There she cared for a variety of animal species before beginning her career with IMMS.
 Here at the Institute, she participates in the daily care and training of the resident animals at IMMS as well as assisting the stranding team.
 On top of her training and rehab duties, she is also the Volunteer and Internship coordinator for the Animal Care department where she helps students of all ages gain greater knowledge and opportunities in the animal care field.

 Mr. Robert Bushrow is a Security and Operations Assistant for the Institute.
 Accordingly, he is involved in several key areas of the Institute’s operations, including security surveillance, maintenance, boat operations, and water quality management.
 Prior to working for IMMS, Mr. Bushrow was employed by Marine Life Oceanarium where his primary responsibilities included security, water quality management and facility maintenance.
 He has a military background and more than 15 years of experience in security operations, hydraulics and construction engineering.
 In addition, Mr. Bushrow also serves as an essential member of the IMMS stranding team, assisting with beach surveys for research projects and marine mammal stranding response.